 - Phone: 313-833-5538

-This recently renovated museum, located on the shores of Detroit’s historic Belle Isle, offers a variety of permanent and changing exhibits and attractions showcasing the industrial-rich and social history of the Great Lakes.
+This museum, located on the shores of Detroit’s historic Belle Isle, offers a variety of permanent and changing exhibits and attractions showcasing the industrial-rich and social history of the Great Lakes.
 Explore Detroit’s waterways in Built by the River, plus other exhibits like the Miss Pepsi 1950s championship hydroplane and William Clay Ford Pilot House.

 - Address: 1100 Lake Shore Road, Grosse Pointe Shores